Gauss-Markov processes as space-time scaled stationary Ornstein-Uhlenbeck processes

 with an initial value $Z_0=0$ coincides with that of the Wiener bridge from $0$ to $0$ over the time interval $[0,1]$.

-As a generalization of the observation above, in Section \ref{section_gen_fram} we provide a class of Gauss-Markov processes (satisfying a linear SDE) which can be represented as space-time scaled stationary Ornstein-Uhlenbeck processes defined on the real line by specifying the space and time transformations in question explicitly, see Theorem \ref{Thm_General}.
-We also formulate two consequences of Theorem \ref{Thm_General}, see Proposition \ref{Prop_General} and Theorem \ref{Thm_General2} (the second one covers the case that the underlying Gauss-Markov process is a bridge).
-In Remark \ref{Rem_Lachout_type_proof} we compare our results with the corresponding ones of Lachout \cite{Lac1} who investigated a related problem.
+As a generalization of the observation above, first in Section \ref{section_gen_fram} we provide a class of Gauss-Markov processes (satisfying a linear SDE) which can be represented as space-time scaled stationary Ornstein-Uhlenbeck processes defined on the real line by specifying the space and time transformations in question explicitly, see Theorem \ref{Thm_General}.
+Then we derive a formula for the density function of the supremum location of the standardized version of the Gauss-Markov processes in question on compact time intervals, see Section \ref{section_application}.
+A partial converse of Theorem \ref{Thm_General} is given in Proposition \ref{Prop_General_reversed}.
+Further, we present some sufficient conditions under which the mean centered Gauss-Markov process in question take zero at a fixed time with probability one, see Proposition \ref{Prop_General}.
 In Section \ref{sec_examples}, we give some examples: scaled Wiener bridges (also called general $\alpha$-Wiener bridges), Ornstein-Uhlenbeck type bridges, weighted Wiener bridges and so called $F$-Wiener bridges.
-In Section \ref{section_counterexamples}, we present counterexamples where the representation in question does not hold such as the zero area Wiener bridge.
-To give a possible application of our results, we point out that our main Theorem \ref{Thm_General} enables us to calculate the distribution of the supremum location of certain standardized Gauss-Markov processes on compact time intervals, see Section \ref{section_application}.
+In Section \ref{section_counterexamples} we present some counterexamples where the representation given in Theorem \ref{Thm_General} does not hold such as the zero area Wiener bridge.
+All the proofs are presented in Appendix \ref{App_proofs}.